 From 2013-2020, City agencies earned total Demand Response Program revenues of more than $85 million.
 In Summer 2020, 482 facilities across 30 agencies participated in the Demand Response Program, and up to 106.1 MW of load were committed to reduce during peak demand periods.
 A 106 MW load reduction is equivalent to removing approximately 425 mid-size schools from the grid.

-DEM works with partner agency staff and NuEnergen, our third-party DR vendor, to identify City buildings that are suitable candidates for DR. To be enrolled in the Demand Response Program, City facilities must have curtailable load.
+DCAS works with partner agency staff and NuEnergen, our third-party DR vendor, to identify City buildings that are suitable candidates for DR. To be enrolled in the Demand Response Program, City facilities must have curtailable load.
 In addition, the facility must have real-time meters with communication capabilities.
-Depending on the facility, DEM can work with the relevant utility to facilitate necessary metering upgrades.
+Depending on the facility, DCAS can work with the relevant utility to facilitate necessary metering upgrades.

 Log in to the ENERTRAC web and mobile portal to track your agency's Demand Response participation and set customized user alerts.